HP Envy

-The HP Envy (stylized as HP ENVY) is a line of consumer-oriented high-end laptops, desktop computers and printers manufactured and sold by HP Inc. They started as a high-end version of the HP Pavilion line.
+The HP Envy (stylized in all uppercase) is a semi-discontinued line of consumer-oriented high-end laptops, desktop computers and printers manufactured and sold by HP Inc. since 2009.
+It originally started as a high-end version of the HP Pavilion line before becoming its own separate line years later.

+The line is slowly being phased out in 2024 in the United States in favor of the "Omni" brand (OmniBook, OmniStudio, OmniDesk) due to a corporate streamlining of products that happened in 2024.
+The Envy printers continued to be produced.

 History

 HP originally launched the line on October 15, 2009, with two high-performance models, the Envy 13 and the Envy 15.
-These models replaced the Voodoo Envy when HP and VoodooPC merged.
-After that, Hewlett-Packard expanded the series with the addition of the Envy 14 and Envy 17 models.
-The Envy mainly competes against computers such as Acer's Aspire, Dell's Inspiron and XPS, Lenovo's IdeaPad, Samsung's Sens and Toshiba's Satellite.
+These models replaced the Voodoo Envy when HP and VoodooPC merged in 2006.
+After that, HP expanded the series with the addition of the Envy 14 and Envy 17 models.
+The Envy's main competition were computers such as Acer's Aspire and Swift, Asus's VivoBook and ZenBook, Dell's Inspiron and XPS, Lenovo's IdeaPad and Yoga, Samsung's Sens, and Toshiba's Satellite.

-In 2010 HP released only 14 and 17 Envy models.
+In 2010, HP released only the Envy 14 and 17 model.

-In 2012, HP discontinued their traditional Envy 13, 14, 15 and 17 models by rebranding their Pavilion line of computers as the new Envy lineup.
-The new Envy line had a starting price of US$499, and consisted of the (rebranded Pavilion) Envy notebook line and the hybrid HP Envy x2.
-The rebranded Pavilion laptops continued with Beats Audio branded speakers and dedicated Nvidia graphic processors.
+In 2012, HP discontinued their traditional Envy 13, 14, 15, and 17 models by rebranding their Pavilion line of computers as the new Envy lineup.
+The new Envy line consisted of the (rebranded Pavilion) Envy notebook line and the hybrid HP Envy x2.
+The rebranded Pavilion laptops continued with Beats Audio branded speakers and dedicated Nvidia graphics processors.

-In 2014 the naming changed again, and Envy laptops had a 13, 14, 15 and 17 model.

-HP also has branded desktops and printers with the Envy label.
+In 2014, the naming changed again, and Envy laptops had a 13, 14, 15, and 17 model.
+At the same time, HP also has branded desktops and printers with the Envy label.

+In May 2024, HP announced that the Envy name, along with multiple others like Pavilion and Spectre, would be gradually be retired as part of a streamlining of brands that year, with new consumer computers (except for Omen) being released under the Omni branding, with OmniBook, OmniStudio and OmniDesk brandings.
+This rebranding also marked the return of the OmniBook brand back to HP after originally being discontinued in 2002 as part of the merger with Compaq that same year.
+The new Omni brand would consist of computers utilizing next-generation AI technologies.
+The new rebranding in 2024 only applies to models sold in the United States, as Canada and many other countries still use the Pavilion brand among many others.

 Notebook models

-There are three Ultrabooks in the early 2013 Envy lineup – the Envy 4 TouchSmart, Envy 4, and Envy 6.
+There were three Ultrabooks in the early 2013 Envy lineup – the Envy 4 TouchSmart, Envy 4, and Envy 6.

-Current models
+Latest models

 Envy x2

 The HP Envy x2 refers to two generations of 2-in-1 PCs.